oVirt/ovirt-site/source/feature/ovfautoupdater.html.md

 #### Engine

-*   New singleton - OvfDataUpdater with an instance initiated during class loading - the constructor schedules a quartz job with interval as configured in the 'OvfUpdateIntervalInMinutes' config value.
+*   New singleton - OvfDataUpdater with an instance initiated during server startup - the constructor schedules a quartz job with interval as configured in the 'OvfUpdateIntervalInMinutes' config value.
 *   When timer time has elapsed, performs the following:

 1. 1.
 Get all Storage Pool in status 'UP' (meaning we have a valid master domain and spm)